About the Firm:

-The Law Office of Heidi J Meyers is a full-service immigration law firm, established in 1997.
+The Law Office of Heidi J. Meyers is a full-service immigration law firm established in 1997.
 We are now focusing on federal court litigation against the government to challenge unreasonable immigration policies and practices.
-In addition to H-1B petitions and employment-based immigration, our office offers a wide array of immigration services, including: E-1 (treaty traders), E-2 (treaty investors), L-1A (managerial and executive transferees) and L-1B (specialized knowledge workers), cap-exempt H-1Bs to work at non-profit universities or their affiliates, O visas, family petitions, marriage petitions, F-1 (student visas), naturalization, asylum, deportation and removal proceedings, waivers of deportability, waivers of unlawful presence, and DACA (Deferred Action of Childhood Arrivals).
+In addition to H-1B petitions and employment-based immigration, our office offers a wide array of immigration services, including: E-1 (treaty traders), E-2 (treaty investors), L-1A (managerial and executive transferees), and L-1B (specialized knowledge workers), cap-exempt H-1Bs to work at non-profit universities or their affiliates, O visas, family petitions, marriage petitions, F-1 (student visas), naturalization, asylum, deportation and removal proceedings, waivers of unlawful presence, and DACA (Deferred Action for Childhood Arrivals)

 Ms. Meyers has been practicing U.S. immigration law since 1995, and has had her own firm since 1997.
 We speak French, Fulani, Hindi, Italian, Punjabi, Spanish and Urdu.
 We represent people of all religions and nationalities, and from all walks of life.